NicetoMeetYou5/nicetomeetyou5.github.io/README.md

 I am currently in the MSCIA program, studying for the AWS SAA, doing labs and working on projects to augment my understanding of the cloud.
 I hope to gain a greater understanding of how the pieces of the puzzle come together within the cloud to help enable security throughout your organization.

 ## Technical Skills
+- Python (AWS Lambda)
-- Python (AWS Lambda, policies written in JSON)
+- JSON (Polices written in JSON)
-- CloudFormation (Written in YAML for provisioning resources)
+- CloudFormation (Templates written in YAML for provisioning resources)
 - AWS CLI
 - Bash
 - SQL